 Then customers realize there could be an issue before they sign for the item.

-Prevent Spoiled Food and Pharmaceuticals with Cold Chain Packaging
+Avoid Spoiled Food & Pharmaceuticals with Cold Chain Packaging

 In addition to preventing broken items, we can help reduce spoilage with temperature-controlled packaging.